attack68/rateslib/docs/source/i_whatsnew.rst

          a string identifier.
          (`1010 <https://github.com/attack68/rateslib/pull/1010>`_)
        - The ``cashflow`` property on many *BasePeriod* types is now a callable method consistent with other *Period* types, such as a *FloatPeriod*.
-Its results is unchanged when provided no arguments.
+Its result is unchanged when provided with no arguments.
          (`1025 <https://github.com/attack68/rateslib/pull/1025>`_)
    * - **Automatic Differentiation**
      - - The :class:`~rateslib.dual.gradient` method can now be called on `float` and `int` datatypes